Academic Master

 As shadows fool the horse that shies away.”

-Here the phrase “as shadows fool the horse that shies away” is used ironically for the cowardice Dante who was fearful to move further on this journey through Hell.
+Here, the phrase “as shadows fool the horse that shies away” is used ironically for the cowardice of Dante, who was fearful of moving further on this journey through Hell.
 Finally, when the author gained the courage to come near to those who were suffering in pain and misery, he heard the cries of despair.
 And when he asked about what these cries were all about, the answer came (lines 34-36, Canto 3),

 “And he to me: “This state of misery